tintinnabulate/online-meeting-list/README.md

 ### Link Your Data

+_Note: The meeting finder is integrated with Sentry.io for error reporting.
+Sign up for an account on their website and generate a unique DSN URL.
+You will need it in the step, where you create your environment variables._

 1. Get an API Key from the [Google Developers Console](https://console.cloud.google.com) with the Sheets API enabled
 1. Make a copy of [this Google Sheet](https://docs.google.com/spreadsheets/d/1wER2LP3dT_6_LEQ8fSY1rv2bGzIZ2aaMBi_0Bt1aN3I/edit#gid=0)
 1. Open your spreadsheet and set the visibility to "anyone with the link can view"